maaaakks/imagepawn/README.md

 ## What next ?

-I'm working on a live mode feature that lets users select an area on the screen to be analyzed every 0.x seconds, along with real-time evaluation of the position—centipawn score and best move—using the Stockfish library.
+I'm working on a live mode feature that lets users select an area on the screen to be analyzed every 0.x seconds, along with real-time evaluation of the position - centipawn score and best move - using the Stockfish library.

 However, since this feature could potentially be misused and doesn't align with the core purpose of the project which is analyzing chess positions from social media images and enabling quick interaction to test certain moves.
 I’ve decided to remove these components from the initial 0.1 release.